Skip to main content

 1. Policy Purpose

-To define the general parameters through which a University Contract may be created, the general requirements for University review and approval of a University Contract, and establishes who in the University is authorized to execute University Contracts.
+To define the general parameters through which a University Contract may be created, the general requirements for University review and approval of a University Contract, and the establishment of who in the University is authorized to Execute University Contracts.

 2. Policy Statement

-Any writing, document, agreement or understanding between two or more parties that is intended to create or memorialize obligations or liabilities on the part of the University or any of its Units is a University Contract for purposes of this policy, regardless of the title of such writing, document or agreement.
-All University Contracts must be approved by the Office of the General Counsel prior to execution or otherwise binding the University to such contract, unless expressly exempt from review by this Policy.
-University Contracts may only be executed by an authorized University official with delegated signature authority from the CFO for University Contracts within the scope of the official’s signature authority.
-This policy applies regardless of financial commitment – whether the Contract is an expense Contract (the University is paying money), revenue Contract (the University is receiving money) or a zero dollar Contract (no money is exchanged but there are other obligations).
+Any writing, document, agreement, or understanding between two or more parties that is intended to create or memorialize obligations or liabilities on the part of the University or any of its Units is a University Contract for purposes of this policy, regardless of the title of such writing, document, or agreement.
+All University Contracts must be approved by the Office of the General Counsel prior to executing or otherwise binding the University to such contract, unless expressly exempt from review by this Policy.
+University Contracts may only be Executed by an authorized University official with delegated signature authority as further provided herein.
+This policy applies regardless of financial commitment – whether the Contract is an expense Contract (the University is paying money), revenue Contract (the University is receiving money) or a zero-dollar Contract (no money is exchanged but there are other obligations).

 3. Definitions

-The office of the Chief Financial and Operating Officer and Vice President for Finance and Operations.
+The office of the Chief Financial and Operating Officer and Vice President for Finance and Operations of Boise State University.

 3.2 Contract